 Motor neurones are large cells, the largest of which can be up to a metre long.
 It is important that their transport systems work well for moving nutrients, waste and components from one end to the other.
 When these transport systems break down, the motor neurone cell can no longer work effectively.

 Cells have processes that sometimes produce by-products.
 'Oxygen free radicals' are toxic chemicals formed as a normal by-product of our cells.
 The vitamins and minerals the body uses to mop these radicals up are called 'antioxidants'.
 Research suggests that in MND, motor neurone antioxidants don't work well, leading to a toxic build-up of waste.

 All cells contain tiny 'batteries' called mitochondria, producing energy for the cell and helping to make sure the cell works normally.
 The mitochondria found in the motor neurones of people with MND appear to be abnormal.

 Motor neurones are surrounded by cells called glia, which normally provide the neurones with support and nourishment.
-However, researchers have now come to realise that glial cells can in fact contribute to the degeneration of motor neurones.
+However, researchers have now come to realise that glial cells can in fact contribute to the decay of motor neurones.
 These cells may lose their supportive properties and can even become toxic.
 An example of a glial cell is an 'astrocyte'.